MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|real_time <p> on_demand <p> passive (default)|
 |**Comments**|Available in Defender for Endpoint version 101.10.72 or higher.
 Default is changed from real_time to passive for Endpoint version 101.23062.0001 or higher.|

+> [!NOTE]
+> Real-time enforcement level is not a complete security solution.
+It needs to be supplemented by other features like scheduled scans.

 #### Enable/disable behavior-monitoring

 Determines whether behavior monitoring and blocking capability is enabled on the device or not.